alldayiwonder/bigdata_notes/mapreduce_hadoop.md

 * "Word Count" which takes text as input, produces a list of words, and counts frequency of each word
 * Need to define what a word is in your code
 * Can be run in an IDE or command line
-* Look for word "sucess" in the output and the results of the processed data
+* Look for word "SUCCESS" in the output along with the results of the processed data